plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The installers are installation-time consumers.
 They request static updater composition and record the specialized validation-state updater on each installed element.

-After all elements for a field have been installed, the root-aware installation coordinator initializes dynamic ARIA through `applyValidationState()`. `FieldValidationDispatcher` invokes the same operation after later validation changes.
+After all collected elements have been installed, `DomFormInstallerBase` initializes dynamic ARIA through `applyValidationState()` for each distinct non-null field represented in the field collector lists. `FieldValidationDispatcher` invokes the same operation after later validation changes.

 ### Managed Accessibility Attributes